 7 Co-opted governors

 Co-opted Governor.
-Member of teaching staff.
+Member of Forest School teaching staff.

-Co-opted governor - currently working in industry.
+Co-opted governor - recently retired from the Steel industry.